 See Ibid., 45.

 See Ibid., 46.
 It is perhaps not insignificant that, in both the introduction published with the third Critique as well as the longer introduction published separately, precisely at that point where Kant speaks of attraction/repulsion (Lust/Unlust) as the “bridge” connecting freedom and nature within the individual, he addresses the theme of “wishful thinking” (echoing Mendelssohn?!).
-However, in contrast to Mendelssohn, rather than viewing wishful thinking as in tension with understanding (Erkenntnis), Kant suggests that wishing “[…] works toward the production of the object by means of his representation alone, from which he can however expect no success, because he is aware that his mechanical powers […] are either inadequate or […] impossible […] [Yet] they prove the causal relation of representations to their objects, which cannot be held back from striving to achieve their effect even by the consciousness of their inadequacy […] Why there is this tendency in our nature […] is an anthropological-teleological question.
+However, in contrast to Mendelssohn, rather than viewing wishful thinking as in tension with understanding (Erkenntnis), Kant suggests that with wishing a human being “[…] works toward the production of the object by means of his representation alone, from which he can however expect no success, because he is aware that his mechanical powers […] are either inadequate or […] impossible […] [Yet] they prove the causal relation of representations to their objects, which cannot be held back from striving to achieve their effect even by the consciousness of their inadequacy […] Why there is this tendency in our nature […] is an anthropological-teleological question.
 It appears that if we were not to be determined to the application of our powers until we had assured ourselves of the adequacy of our faculties for the production of an object, then these powers would remain largely unemployed.
 For ordinarily we learn to know our powers only be first trying them out.
 This illusion in empty wishes is therefore only the consequence of a beneficent arrangement in our nature.”
-(AA V, 177-178* [second edition]; see, as well, the first introduction, AA XX, 231-232*)
+(AA V: 177-178*; see, as well, the first introduction, AA XX: 231-232*)

 See Critique of Judgment AA V, 176, 195-197.

 At the end of the “Introduction” to the Critique of Judgment under “All the Faculties of the Mind.”

 See footnote 1, above.